 For the donuts

-Pour batter into large ziptop bag, seal and cut off one of the corners.
+- Pour batter into large ziptop bag or pastry bag, seal and cut off one of the corners.
 Pipe the batter into the prepared pans.
 You should have enough dough for about 10 donuts.
 Bake for 16-20 minutes.
 (Check them at 16 minutes.)
 Let cool.